Takeaways from the second Republican presidential debate – KION546

 Trump might have played it safe by skipping the debates and taking a running-as-an-incumbent approach to the 2024 GOP primary.

-It’s hard to see, though, how he would pay a significant price in the eyes of the party’s voters for missing Wednesday night’s messy engagement.
+It’s hard to see, though, how he would pay a significant price in the eyes of the party’s voters for missing Wednesday night’s messy engagement to instead address current and former union members outside Detroit.

 Trump’s rivals took a few shots at him.
 DeSantis knocked him for deficit spending.
 Christie mocked him during the night’s early moments, calling him “Donald Duck” for skipping the debate and then in his final comments said he would vote Trump off the GOP island.

 “This guy has not only divided our party – he’s divided families all over this country.
-He’s divided friends all over this country,” Christie said.
+He’s divided friends all over this country,” the former governor said.
 “He needs to be voted off the island and he needs to be taken out of this process.”

 However, Trump largely escaped serious scrutiny of his four years in the Oval Office from a field of rivals courting voters who have largely positive views of his presidency.